Executive Leadership Certificate Program

 PELP invites police executives to reflect and elevate their leadership practices by focusing on the fundamental attributes and core competencies essential to the chief executive role.
 The session introduces strategic frameworks, executive-level perspectives, and tools and technologies for navigating the evolving demands of leading a police organization.

-Through the CPCA COPS Leadership Framework, participants explore the pillars of Curiosity, Onboarding, People, and Storytelling and examine how public value, technology, and data-informed strategies can support ethical, effective leadership.
-Participants gain insights for sustained excellence, and engage in a design process to co-create a blueprint for the future for their agencies.
+Through the CPCA COPS Leadership Framework, participants explore the pillars of Curiosity, Onboarding, People, and Storytelling, a practical model that offers strategies for leading with cognitive agility, emotional awareness, and intentional practice.
+The course examines how wellness, technology, and data-informed strategies can support ethical, effective leadership.
+The course concludes with participants engaging in a design process to co-create a blueprint for the future for their agencies.

 Critical Leadership Issues in Policing (CLIP)